Have you ever had a shopping trip at the mall that sounds like this?

 As soon as he said it, I knew it's what I wanted to do.

-So we went online and started telling clothing manufacturers about what we wanted to do.
-Even though I had no experience in the fashion industry and I didn't even know the basics of sewing, I started with what I was pretty good at:
+So we went online and started talking to clothing manufacturers.
+Even though I had no experience in the fashion industry and I didn't even know the basics of sewing, I started with the one thing I did know:

 Drawing.

-I found some of those frustratingly cute but low-coverage dresses, and I got to work drafting up my own versions.
-I broke out the measuring tape, and Ryan helped me determine how long the sleeves and bodice should be and where everything should lie.
-I chose my preferred fabrics from online boutiques.
+I found some pictures of those frustratingly cute but low-coverage dresses, and I got to work drafting up my own versions.
+I broke out the measuring tape, and Ryan helped me write down how long the sleeves and bodice should be and where everything should lie.
+I chose my preferred fabrics.

-Then Ryan and I shopped around our first three designs to different manufacturers until we found 5 who had reasonable prices, high-quality fabrics, and seemed up to the challenge.
-We paid them each to make us a sample.
+Ryan and I shopped our first three designs to different manufacturers until we found 5 who had reasonable prices, high-quality fabrics, and seemed up to the challenge.
+We paid them each $100 to make us a sample.

 It took us more than a year of back-and-forth over these samples to choose our supplier and get the first batch of dresses fully ready to go.
-But we felt really good!
+But, through it all, we built trust with one of the suppliers, and pretty soon we felt really good.
 When the invoice came from someone asking for more money from us than we had ever paid for anything, we looked at each other in the eyes and said, "I guess we go for it?"

 "Heavenly Father, we think we have a really cool idea here.
 We want to bless your children.
-We want to create a community of faith-based women who support each other and love and obey you and feel confident and beautiful while doing it.
+We want to create a community of faith-based women who support each other, love and obey you, and feel confident and beautiful while doing it.
 Can you please help us make this business a success?"

-The dresses came a couple of months later, and on August 22, 2022 we decided today was the day to hit "publish" on our Shopify store.
-We had relentlessly pursued feedback and built potential customer lists for months now, and we were sure God was going to make this a grand success!
+The dresses came a couple of months later, and on August 22, 2022 we decided to hit "publish" on our Shopify store.
+We had relentlessly pursued feedback and built potential customer lists, and we were sure God was going to make this a grand success!

 But...